GGKanKi/mrp/README.md

 labels/: Asset folder for UI icons and branding.

 Thesis Details
-Developed by: [GGKanki, Abcdy, Rhomar, Jade]
+Developed by: GGKanki, Abcdy, Rhomar, Jade Documentation by: GGKanki, Rhomar, Jade
+Verified By; Rommel T. Garma, PhD

-Adviser: [Rommel T. Garma]
+Adviser: Rommel T. Garma

-Company Partner: [NOVUS INDUSTRY SOLUTIONS]
+Company Partner: NOVUS INDUSTRY SOLUTIONS

 Date: JANUARY 2026

 Acknowledgments
-This project was developed as part of the requirements for the degree of [BACHELOR OF SCIENCE IN INFORMATION TECHNOLOGY] at [CITY COLLEGE OF CALAMBA].
-We would like to thank [NOVUS INDUSTRY SOLUTIONS] for providing the data and insights necessary to build this system.
+This project was developed as part of the requirements for the degree of BACHELOR OF SCIENCE IN INFORMATION TECHNOLOGY at CITY COLLEGE OF CALAMBA.
+We would like to thank NOVUS INDUSTRY SOLUTIONS for providing the data and insights necessary to build this system.